threes-was-taken/threes-was-taken/README.md

 ## I'm a Student and Developer!

-- :hammer: I’m currently working on my own GIF maker named Gif-It
+- :hammer: I’m currently working on strengthening my JavaScript skills
-- 👨‍🎓 I’m currently learning ElectronJS and VueJS 2 and reading about/exploring Open Source
+- 👨‍🎓 I’m currently learning React and reading about/exploring Open Source
 - ⚡ Fun fact: I love to play games and work in my garden!
 - 🤔 I’m looking for help with finding inspiration for project ideas
 - 📫 How to reach me: You can always reach me on [Twitter](https://twitter.com/_droes_) or [LinkedIn](https://www.linkedin.com/in/dries-verelst/)